reddotdigitalit-sd1/dynamic-join-package/README.md

     composer update
     ```

-3. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command with the appropriate tag.
+3. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command.

       ```bash
       php artisan vendor:publish --provider="RedDotDigitalIT\DynamicJoin\DynamicJoinServiceProvider"